RusselSand/AsyncArchitecture/README.md

 # AsyncArchitecture

 The project consists of three microservices: auth-service, task and accounting.
-Interaction between the microservices takes place via a message queue in Kafka.
+Interaction between the microservices takes place via Kafka.
+Apache Avro is used as data serialization system.